 Selecting a funeral home in Nebraska

-Selecting a funeral home is not always a straight-forward task if you have no prior knowledge or experience of funeral arranging.
-Deciding upon a suitable funeral home can be determined by a number of factors – such as location, services offered and the available budget.
-All funeral establishments in Nebraska should be licensed by the Nebraska Department of Health & Human Services.
+Selecting a funeral home is not always straightforward if you have no prior knowledge or experience of funeral arranging.
+Deciding upon a suitable funeral home can be determined by a number of factors – such as location, services offered, and the available budget.

-Nebraska is one of eight states where a funeral director is required by law to witness the disposition, and a family has to at least employ the very basic services of a funeral director, even if they intend to conduct a home burial.
+Nebraska is one of ten states where a funeral director is required by law to witness the disposition, and a family has at least to employ the very basic services of a funeral director, even if they intend to conduct a home burial.

 Understanding funeral costs in Nebraska

-A National Funeral Directors Association survey put the average cost of a funeral at $7,848 (2021) and this did not include cemetery costs.
+A National Funeral Directors Association survey put the average cost of a funeral at $7,848 (2022), which did not include cemetery costs.
 The overall average cost of a funeral in Nebraska will reflect this national average, although ‘average’ prices are difficult to quote as it does depend so much upon the range of ancillary products and services purchased.

 Cremation costs in Nebraska